ilnikas/e-parking/README.md

 - Load KML file <br> Admin selects and uploads kml file to server <br>
 - Delete data <br> All data related to blocks (polygons) of the city gets deleted <br>
 - View city data <br> Uppon load of page city data are being displayed in a map as semi-transparent grey polygons <br>
-- Blocks management (not implemented yet) <br> When a block gets clicked in the map a popup opens that allows admin to view and edit number of parking spaces and demand curve that is matched to that block <br>
+- Blocks management <br> When a block gets clicked in the map a popup opens that allows admin to view and edit number of parking spaces and demand curve that is matched to that block <br>
 - Execute simulation <br> When the "Execute simulation" button is clicked modal opens to enter time of the desired simulation and also a time step in minutes.
 After that simulation is executed for specified time and two more button appear to execute simulation before (left button) and after (right button) the time step

 ### User features